-Click on the Page Layout tab at the top of Word.
+Click on the Layout tab at the top of Word (Page Layout in Word 2007).
 From the Page Setup panel, click the Breaks item again.
 From the menu, select Continuous under Section Breaks:

 It will appear as though nothing has happened.
 But check the Section area in your Status Bar in the bottom left of Word.
 The page with the Cendrillon title should be Section 3.
 When you click anywhere on the second page of your Cendrillon story this should change to Section 4.

 Now do the same thing for the next two stories in your document: